 - How to respond to an incident of violence (e.g., emergency response, when to contact security or police, etc.).

 - Knowledge about discrimination, family violence, diversity and cultures.

 - How to respond to individuals who may be impaired.

 Work practices include all the things you do while you are doing the job.
-They may include management functions such as making sure the performance evaluation process is fair and transparent, or “checking in” with employees to determine their workload or stress level and make resonable adjustments where possible.
+They may include management functions such as making sure the performance evaluation process is fair and transparent or “checking in” with employees to determine their workload or stress level and make reasonable adjustments where possible.

 - Prepare a daily work plan and share it with your designated contact so they know where you are expected to be throughout the day in case of an incident.

-- Keep your designated contact informed of your location and consistently adhere to the call-in schedule.
+- Keep your designated contact informed of your location and consistently adhere to the check-in schedule.

 - Verify the credentials of clients.